 Birth is a very physical event – like a marathon, many say - and it is an event that you should prepare for.
 But you can’t practice giving birth, so what’s a pregnant woman to do?

-You can prepare your body for birth using exercise that mimics labour and birth positions.
+You can prepare your body for birth using exercises that mimics labour and birth positions.
 During pregnancy, if you incorporate labour and birth-specific movements into your workouts, you will prepare your body for when you are actually in labour and be better able to handle the physical demands of certain positions.

 Here are a few of my favourites: